aaryank1/Stock-Insights/README.md

 SMS_NO=<Your Twilio SMS Number>
 WHATSAPP_NO=<Your Twilio WhatsApp Number>
 USER_NO=<Recipient Phone Number>

+4. Update the stock symbol and company name in the script as needed:

 STOCK = "IBM"  # Change this to your preferred stock COMPANY_NAME = "IBM"